SanyueHan/Degree-Project/technical_doc.md

 in terms of text outputs, from a normal user perspective.

 There are two main approaches used when developing this project.
-The first one is to read the explanation in the official [documentation](https://ww2.mathworks.cn/help/matlab/), and the second one is to run some experimental code on the official MATLAB and then watch the results.
+The first one is to read the explanation in the [official documentation](https://ww2.mathworks.cn/help/matlab/), and the second one is to run some experimental code on the official MATLAB and then watch the results.
-In other words, like reverse engineering, this project implements similar features by inferring the internal realization of the official software, or finding some equivalent ways, within a limit range defined in the following sections.
+In other words, like reverse engineering, this project implements similar features by inferring the internal realization of the official software, or finding some equivalent ways, within a limit range defined in the [user's manual](user_manual.md).
 If the input code exceeds the designed working range of this project, the behavior of the program is undefined, which means that any result could be possible: the interpreter may react correctly, or produce a wrong result, or stuck in infinite loop, or even crash.
-Therefore, to test the software, it is necessary to know exactly the designed working range explained in the following parts.
+Therefore, to test the software, it is necessary to know exactly the designed working range illustrated in the manual.

 ## 1 Project Structure Overview
 ### 1.1 Interpreter